 Those looking for a simple mobile- and web-based bank will likely find Chime appealing.
 The bank has two distinct accounts: the checking account-inspired Spending Account and the optional Chime Savings Account.
 The Spending Account is essentially fee-less, as you won’t encounter any overdraft, monthly service, transfer or foreign transaction charges.
-On top of this, you can get your paychecks as much as two days early when you set up direct deposit through your Chime accounts.
+On top of this, you can get your paychecks and tax refunds as much as two days early when you set up direct deposit through your Chime accounts.

 Because Chime is available only via online and mobile devices, the services on these platforms are as plentiful as what any traditional bank can offer.
 In fact, account holders can utilize mobile check deposit, Chime’s free “Pay Friends” peer-to-peer mobile payments feature, an ATM locator and more.
 Between the Apple and Android app stores, Chime’s app holds an average rating of 4.65 stars out of 5.